At Chodorow Law Offices, we help with:

 Expeditious Naturalization on the Basis of U.S. Citizen’s Spouse’s Employment Abroad

-Are you considering applying for expeditious naturalization as the spouse of a U.S. citizen employed abroad by a U.S. company, the U.S. government, an international organization, a research institution, or a religious organization?
+Are you the spouse of a U.S. citizen employed abroad by a U.S. company, the U.S. government, an international organization, a research institution, or a religious organization?
+You may be eligible for expeditious naturalization.
 Chodorow Law Offices can help:

 319(b) Expeditious Naturalization: USCIS Washington DC Field Office Procedures Update